baggepinnen/ControlSystemIdentification.jl/README.md

 ## Arguments:
 - `y`: Measurements, either a matrix with time along dim 2, or a vector of vectors
 - `u`: Control signals, same structure as `y`
 - `nx`: Number of poles in the estimated system.
-Thus number should be chosen as number of system poles plus number of poles in noise models for measurement noise and load disturbances.
+This number should be chosen as number of system poles plus number of poles in noise models for measurement noise and load disturbances.
 - `focus`: Either `:prediction` or `:simulation`.
 If `:simulation` is chosen, a two stage problem is solved with prediction focus first, followed by a refinement for simulation focus.
 - `metric`: A Function determining how the size of the residuals is measured, default `abs2`, but any Function such as `abs` or `x -> x'Q*x` could be used.
 - `regularizer(p) = 0`: function for regularization of the parameter vector `p`.
 The structure of `p` is detailed below.
 L₂ regularization, for instance, can be achieved by `regularizer = p->sum(abs2, p)`